TIBCOSoftware/snappydata/docs/reference/sql_reference/backup/java-sql-drivermanager-get-connection.md

 In JDBC terminology, *gemfirexd* is the *subprotocol* for connecting to a GemFire distributed system.
 The subprotocol is always *gemfirexd* and does not vary.

 `attributes`
-Specify 0 or more connection URL attributes as detailed in <a href="../configuration/ConnectionAttributes.html#jdbc_connection_attributes" class="xref" title="You use JDBC connection properties, connection boot properties, and Java system properties to configure SnappyData members and connections.">Configuration Properties</a>.
+Specify 0 or more connection URL attributes as detailed in [Configuration Properties](../../reference/configuration_parameters/config_parameters/#configuration-properties).

 <a id="java-sql-drivermanger-get-connection__section_70027A7324D748D692887A4A5469C431"></a>